 In October 2020, Indonesia’s Ministry of Law and Human Rights (MOLHR) released Reg 26/2020.
-This came as a relief for many foreign professionals who currently cite the country as their home as well as place of work.
+This came as a relief for many foreign professionals who currently work in Indonesia and also cite the country as their home.

 The updated Indonesian immigration law relaxes the criteria for qualified professionals to enter the country.
 This is a welcome relief after almost seven months of water-tight restrictions imposed upon foreigners entering the country.